AscendingPassage.com HOME PAGE.

 realism; the flesh seems almost to quiver.
 She and her spouse, the

-beautiful Horus, son of Iris, contemplate each other, naked, one
+beautiful Horus, contemplate each other, naked, one

 before the other, and their laughing eyes are intoxicated with love.